All Episodes

 It's not the money.

-Anyway, that some of the results of the pre-K are lost, isn't that true?
+Some of the results of the pre-K are lost.

-You know, there's a lot of uh corrections officials who use uh reading scores from third and fourth grade to make predictions about how many prison beds they're going to need.
+You know, there's a lot of corrections officials who use reading scores from third and fourth grade to make predictions about how many prison beds they're going to need.

-Uh we know that the dropout rate goes up if kids get to third grade and they don't feel comfortable in school and they can't read well and then they just feel like their failures are going to be lost.
+If kids get to third grade and they don't feel comfortable in school and they can't read well and then they just feel like their failures.

-So we're gonna fix the reading problem with K4 or or yeah, whatever, K4 babysitting.
+So we're going to fix the reading problem with K-4 or yeah, whatever it is, K-4 babysitting.

-What do you she's indicting the education system here, and she's indicting parents and claiming that the only solution to this is um is the uh is the government.
+She's indicting the education system here, and she's indicting parents and claiming that the only solution to this is the government.

 They're making no bones about what their agenda is.